nfredmond/DOT-Dashboard/combined_documentation.md

 * **GeoJSON Data Structures & Spatial Queries** – Examples of how model results are converted to GeoJSON and served to the frontend, plus sample PostGIS queries (Section 3\) to retrieve spatial data efficiently.
 This ensures the mapping components can visualize trips and congestion on interactive Leaflet maps.

-* **Background Processing Scripts** – A sample worker script (Python/Node.js) or Supabase Edge Function code for executing the CAMP model asynchronously (as illustrated in Section 4).
+* **Background Processing Scripts** – A sample worker script (Python/Node.js) or Supabase Edge Function code for executing the GreenChAMP (Green DOT Chained Activity Modelling Process) model asynchronously (as illustrated in Section 4).
 This shows how to trigger computations, update job status, and store outputs in the database.

 * **AI Integration Blueprint** – Documentation or code for integrating Claude and the OpenAI Agent SDK (Section 5).
 This includes example prompt templates for scenario suggestions and results summarization, and outlines how external data tools can be connected for AI-driven scenario planning.